Back2016/CSGY6103-JAVA-Proj/README.md

 - `5050`

-Custom tracker port:
+You can pass a custom port:

 ```bash
 mvn exec:java -Dexec.mainClass=edu.nyu.cs6103.p2p.tracker.TrackerServerMain -Dexec.args="5051"
 ```

-### Option 2: Start the tracker from the GUI
+The terminal tracker stores its SQLite file as `tracker.db` in the current working directory.

-Launch the app:
+### Start the GUI client

 ```bash
 mvn javafx:run